Diabetic Kidney Disease (DKD) is Huge Healthcare Burden

 DKD progression makes healthcare management complicated and costly.

 A new DKD biomarker as better predictor to identify patients who will progress

-Current diagnosis of Diabetic Kidney Disease (DKD) relies on test of Urine Albuminuria-to-Creatinine Ratio (UACR) and estimation of GFR (eGFR), but they cannot meet the required sensitivity and specificity.
-Furthermore, both UACR and eGFR cannot predict and identify DKD patients who will progress, which is crucial for DKD management.
+Current diagnosis of Diabetic Kidney Disease (DKD) relies on test of Urine Albuminuria-to-Creatinine Ratio (UACR) and estimation of GFR (eGFR), but these cannot meet the required sensitivity and specificity.
+Furthermore, both UACR and eGFR cannot predict and identify DKD patients who will progress, it is crucial for DKD management.

 Current Standard Unable to Predict Kidney Progression

 - Many patients with Micro-Albuminuria revert to Normal Albuminuria

 - Patients may also progress to kidney failure from Normal or Micro-Albuminuria

 - Disease can progress years without apparent symptoms (progressive eGFR decline)

 Currently, there are 2 types of DNlite tests: DNlite-IVD103 and DNlite-DN_Score.